leejoonli/code-every-day/log.md

 ## Thoughts

 This was another challenge that had a runtime limit because it had large lists.
 Turned the initial list input as a set and did a conditional to return the proper number.
 Could've done it better but figured out a jenk way of doing it.

+# Day 175 (8/26/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to return the largest integer between a range that's divisible by one of the input integers.

+## Thoughts

+Did a basic for loop and conditional.
+There're solutions that are 1-2 lines long and I didn't know that there's basically a formula to solve this challenge.